zhan4429/cs116_ctf/team22_report.md

 Key found at this URL: http://3.145.206.165/data.txt

 #### Method
 Inspected the board.php page and found there was a code snippet in the first comment.
+Compared to all the other comments, it looked strangely out of place... so doing what a curious person should do: we dug deeper to figure out what exactly it did.
+After some digging, we concluded it was used to log user keystrokes!

+After understanding that, we tested going to http://3.145.206.165/logger.php, since that's where it looked like everything was being directed to.
+To our surprise, we were met with a blank page didn't find anything noteable until inspecting the page...
+information on JohnHoder's Javascript Keylogger GitHub.

+After finding the GitHub, we saw some information on how the logger worked and where it was sesnding information to be stored.
+But to where?
+Process of elimination...
+If it's not the .js or data.php file, it's probably the data.txt file right?

-After some investigation on what the snippet did, we concluded it was used to log user keystrokes.
-After understanding that, we tested going to the http://3.145.206.165/logger.php, but didn't find anything noteable until inspecting the page.
-From there, the inspection gave us information on JohnHoder's Javascript Keylogger GitHub.
-After combing through that, we saw some information on the logs being sent to a data.txt file - and finally after plugging in http://3.145.206.165/data.txt, the key was listed there (along with a lot of other information input which we assume is from users submitting information to the board.php page.)
+Lo and behold - after plugging in http://3.145.206.165/data.txt, the key was listed there (along with a lot of other information input which we assume is from users submitting information to the board.php page.)

+A fun goose chase to go from one point to another!

 ## Challenge 12: Where are the robots?
 (Yucheng Zhang)